Saw Creek Wildfire as of June 19, 2026. (Image Credit: BC Wildfire Service)

 Jun 20, 2026 | 10:36 AM

 “Overnight, crews and structure protection personnel prioritized the protection and defense of structures in the fire area.
-Fire crews and aircraft continued to focus efforts on securing the perimeter of the communities near this incident,” said BCWS.
+Fire crews and aircraft continued to focus efforts on securing the perimeter of the communities near this incident,” said the BCWS.

 “Crews are working along the northwest and south flanks of the fire to establish control lines while helicopters assist with bucketing operations to decrease fire behaviour.”

-BCWS officials said hot and dry conditions have made fuels highly susceptible to burning, despite cooler temperatures on Saturday (June 20).
+The BC Wildfire Service said hot and dry conditions have made fuels highly susceptible to burning, despite cooler temperatures on Saturday (June 20).

-As of 11 p.m. on Friday (June 19), the TNRD’s evacuation order has expanded to 47 properties in the Village of Lytton.
+As of 11:00 p.m. on Friday (June 19), the TNRD’s evacuation order has expanded to 47 properties in the Village of Lytton.

-The order impacts all properties east of the Highway. from Florence Road to the Lytton Airport.
+The order impacts all properties east of the highway from Florence Road to the Lytton Airport.
 This includes IR 17, IR 20 Kitowitz, Ponderosa and Loring Way.

 Those who have been evacuated are asked to go to Battlefield Community Hall at 1756 Battlefield Road.